-During the development of the initial RCSR (declared in April, 2007) TC consulted with DFO, DAA, EC, Canadian Food Inspection Agency, Indian and Northern Affairs Canada, Atlantic Canada Opportunities Agency, and the Agency.
-It was reviewed and discussed by these departments prior to submission to the Agency.
-Comments received during the entire process were considered and incorporated into the report declared in April 2007.
+During the development of this RCSR, TC consulted with DFO, DAA, EC, Canadian Food Inspection Agency, Indian and Northern Affairs Canada, Atlantic Canada Opportunities Agency, and the Agency.
+The draft RCSR was reviewed and discussed by these departments prior to submission of the final draft to the Agency.
+Comments received during the entire process were considered and incorporated into the final draft report.